Paid directory website terms and conditions

 Paid directory website terms and conditions contents

-- Introduction: document governs website use; consent to website document: implied; consent to website terms and conditions: express; website user minimum age; cookie consent.
+- Introduction: document governs website use; consent to website document: implied; consent to website terms and conditions: express; website user minimum age.

 - Copyright notice: UCC copyright notice; ownership of rights in website.

-- Licence to use website: licence to use website; no downloading; website use: permitted purposes; no modification of website content; limitations on licence to use website; redistributable content; restriction of access to website.
+- Permission to use website: licence to use website; no downloading; website use: permitted purposes; no modification of website content; limitations on licence to use website; redistributable content; suspension or restriction of access to website.

-- Acceptable use: acceptable use: prohibitions; veracity of information supplied.
+- Misuse of website: acceptable use: prohibitions; veracity of information supplied.

 - Use on behalf of organisation: use on behalf of another.

 - Registration and accounts: account eligibility; account registration process; no other person permitted to use account; notify on misuse of account; use of another's account.